offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 * static provisioning - a claim is assigned a pre-created persistent volume.
 * dynamic provisioning - a claim triggers a new persistent volume to get created and is assigned to it.

-Dynamic provisioning only requires that you make a persistent volume claim with a specific `spec.storageClassName`.
+Dynamic provisioning only requires that you make a persistent volume claim with a specific storage class name.
 The administrator is responsible for ensuring a provisioner exists for that storage class and it automatically creates a volume of that type when a claim comes in.
 Each storage class can have different characteristics such as volume type (e.g. HDD vs SSD), volume read/write speeds, backup policies, etc.

 ```yaml
 apiVersion: storage.k8s.io/v1